 Some Natural Ways to Help Kennel Cough

-Do tell them before you go as kennel cough is very contagious and they may well not want you in the waiting room with other dogs.
+Tell them before you go as kennel cough is very contagious, and they may not want you in the waiting room with other dogs.

-There are remedies that may well help support your dog alongside conventional medication.
+Some remedies may well help support your dog alongside conventional medication.

-Using tablets from somewhere like Dorwest Herbs they can help relieve the symptoms of minor infections such as skin conditions, eczema, cystitis and coughs, this stronger garlic tablet is also used in the treatment of arthritis due to its anti-inflammatory properties.
+Using tablets from somewhere like Dorwest Herbs can help relieve the symptoms of minor infections such as skin conditions, eczema, cystitis and coughs.
+This stronger garlic tablet is also used in the treatment of arthritis due to its anti-inflammatory properties.

-When given regularly at the maintenance dose Garlic & Fenugreek Tablets increase resistance to infections by stimulating the immune system.
+Garlic & Fenugreek Tablets increase resistance to infections by stimulating the immune system when given regularly at the maintenance dose.

 Peppermint can help to relieve sore throat and make breathing much easier.
-Make it into tea with a little honey and hot water.
-When it is cool use droppers to give your pet a few drops every hour or so, you’ll soon notice a difference.
+Make it into tea with a bit of honey and hot water.
+When it is cool, use droppers to give your pet a few drops every hour; you’ll soon notice a difference.

-We all know that if we have a sore throat then warm honey can help to relieve the symptoms and it is exactly the same for your pet.
+We all know that if we have a sore throat, warm honey can help relieve the symptoms, and it is the same for your pet.
 Manuka honey in a little warm water and given regularly will help with soreness.

 Wild Cherry Bark

-It can be quite bitter – just try to encourage it as much as possible.
-It can really help to reduce an inflamed throat for your dog, just follow the recommended dosage for children and mix with a little water!
+It can be quite bitter – try to encourage it as much as possible.
+It can help to reduce an inflamed throat for your dog, follow the recommended dosage for children and mix it with a bit of water!

 These are just some of the natural treatments you can use to help relieve the symptoms of kennel cough.

-Remember that some of dogs will respond better to treatments than others, so if you find your dog isn’t responding to one type of natural treatment don’t give up, instead try something else until your pet starts to feel better.
+Remember that some dogs will respond better to treatments than others, so if you find your dog isn’t responding to one type of natural treatment, don’t give up.
+Instead, try something else until your pet starts to feel better.

 Natural remedies should not be used instead of conventional medicine

-If you use a Dog Walker or attend training classes and suspect Kennel Cough please let them know immediately so they can discuss a suitable plan with you.
+If you use a Dog Walker or attend training classes and suspect Kennel Cough, please inform them immediately so they can discuss a suitable plan with you.